389ds/389ds.github.io/docs/389ds/howto/howto-cleanruv.md

      there are obsolete elements in the database RUV, you should remove them using the CLEANRUV task.
 If they
      are not obsolete, you should check their status to see why there are no changes from those servers in the changelog.

-This indicates that the database RUV (the replication meta-data) contains data for obsolete masters (they should be listed in the errors log).
+This indicates that the database RUV (the replication meta-data) contains data for obsolete suppliers (they should be listed in the errors log).
 You can see these for yourself with ldapsearch:

     # ldapsearch -xLLL -D "cn=directory manager" -W -b dc=example,dc=com \
      '(&(nsuniqueid=ffffffff-ffffffff-ffffffff-ffffffff)(objectclass=nstombstone))'